iomete/iom-docs/glossary/LLMOps.md

 ---
 title: Large Language Model Ops (LLMOps)
-description: Explore Large Language Model Ops (LLMOps), practices, techniques, and tools for managing large language models like OpenAI's ChatGPT and Google's Bard in production.
-Learn about LLMOps benefits, differences from MLOps, and best practices for efficient deployment, monitoring, and maintenance.
+description: Large Language Model Ops (LLMOps) refers to a set of practices, techniques, and tools used for managing large language models in production environments.
+LLMOps is becoming increasingly vital as enterprises deploy large language models, including notable examples like OpenAI's ChatGPT and Google's Bard.
 ---

 # Large Language Model Ops (LLMOps)